 Our research has shown that there are several simple things that can be done to make complete documentation easier for providers and comprehensive coding easier for coders and billers.
 Here you can link to the first three of nine tips on coding and documentation to help guide you as you care for your patients this year.
-Collect all nine quarterly tips and distribute them to everyone who plays a role in ensuring patients' conditions are managed, documented, and coded annually, including:
+Collect all nine of our quarterly documentation and coding tips and distribute them to everyone who plays a role in ensuring patients' conditions are managed, documented, and coded annually, including: